-Question Answer Who may deposit money Any Person that has the Account Number can deposit in an Account? money in an Account subject to the Deposit/Balance Limits.
-Cas the M/ha may demosit memory in an Assault and the See the Who may deposit money in an Account? and the Deposit/Balance Limits sections.
-How much money may I \$17,000 may be deposited per year for Qualified Disability deposit in an Account?
-Expenses.
-Additional Deposits subject to certain limits may be made by individuals who are employed or self- employed.
+Question Answer Who may deposit money in an Account?
+Any Person that has the Account Number can deposit money in an Account subject to the Deposit/Balance Limits.
+See the Who may deposit money in an Account? and the Deposit/Balance Limits sections.
+How much money may I deposit in an Account? \$19,000 may be deposited per year for Qualified Disability Expenses.
+Additional Deposits subject to certain limits may be made by individuals who are employed or self-employed.
 Eligible Individuals may save up to the Maximum Balance Limit, currently \$500,000.
 All the Deposit/Balance Limits are subject to change.
 What is the Additional See the Deposit/Balance Limits section.
-What is the Additional Deposit Limit and who does it apply to?
-The Additional Deposit Limit is an amount allowed to be deposited by the Beneficiary in excess of the Annual Deposit Limit of \$17,000 if employed and not contributing to specific retirement, annuity, or deferred income account.
+Deposit Limit and who does it apply to?
+The Additional Deposit Limit is an amount allowed to be deposited by the Beneficiary in excess of the Annual Deposit Limit of \$19,000 if employed and not contributing to specific retirement, annuity, or deferred income account.
 Note: Earned Income contributed is not disregarded as income, and will still be included as a countable resource.
 See Deposits for Qualified Disability Expenses, Additional Deposit Limit, and Summary of Government Benefits Considerations sections.
 What are key features of the Maine ABLE Benefit Checking [®] Account?
 The Account is a checking account with Bangor Savings Bank that helps Eligible Individuals with disabilities save for Qualified Disability Expenses without jeopardizing eligibility for federal means-tested benefits or Maine public assistance programs.
-Account Features include: \$25 minimum to open No monthly service charge No minimum daily balance Bangor Debit Mastercard [®] enabled with tap and chip card technology Free online banking with Bangor Online The standard maximum FDIC deposit insurance amount is currently \$250,000 per individual depositor.
+Account Features include: \$25 minimum to open No monthly service charge No minimum daily balance Bangor Debit Mastercard® enabled with tap and chip card technology Free online banking with Bangor Online The standard maximum FDIC deposit insurance amount is currently \$250,000 per individual depositor.
 See Important Information About Your Account Booklet for additional details.
-See the Maine ABLE Benefit Checking [®] Account section.
+See the Maine ABLE Benefit Checking® Account section.